erred/seankhliao.com/src/blog/12023-04-07-servicemonitor-to-datadog.md

 and run prometheus with the config for you.

-The problem with using prometheus is... it doesn't retain type data in its storage TSDB, so when you try to get the data out of it, you're left guessing if a series is a counter or a guage.
+The problem with using prometheus is... it doesn't retain type data in its storage TSDB, so when you try to get the data out of it, you're left guessing if a series is a counter or a gauge.

 The only obvious choice was the OpenTelemetry Collector's nascent support for ServiceMonitors.
 It uses a different architecture, using a separate service to perform service discovery,